molmod/tamkin/doc/tutorial/chemphys_tamkin.rst

 ideal gas molecules.

-In this section, we show how one defines a partition function for a particle that is adsorbed on a surface (flat or inside a porous material) and that it can not rotate or displace over the surface once adsorbed.
-If it has to adsorb at another place, or somewhere else, it first has to desorb and adsorb again.
+In this section, we show how one defines a partition function for a particle that is adsorbed on a surface (flat or inside a porous material) such that it can not rotate or translate over the surface once adsorbed.
+It can only adsorb at another site, if it first desorbs from the surface.

 We assume that the adsorption energy is computed with Gaussian using a cluster approximation for the surface.
 This means that the cluster is terminated and that the atoms at the termination are fixed in space with constraints during the geometry optimization.
-We also assume that the adsorbed molecule is free to rotate as it can do in the gas phase.

 The following code can be used to define the partition function for such a system::